swiftlang/swift-evolution/proposals/NNNN-add-customdebugdescription-conformance-to-anykeypath.md

 This would also potentially bloat the binary.
 It could also be a security issue, as `dlysm` would now be able to find these functions.

-I am not very knowlegable about linkers or how typical Swift builds strip symbols, but I think it might be useful to have this as an option in some IDEs that build Swift programs.
+I am not very knowledgeable about linkers or how typical Swift builds strip symbols, but I think it might be useful to have this as an option in some IDEs that build Swift programs.
 But that is beyond the scope of this proposal.

 ## Acknowledgments